ex-labs/visuEats-expo/README.md

 # visuEats-expo
-visuEats native app for iOS and Android devices using React Native framework
+visuEats native app for iOS and Android devices using React Native and  Native Base.

 ## Getting Started